vkhvostov/hotel-manager/README.md

 strengths.
 And if you feel unable to finish the project in time or can not fulfill any of the requirements for whatever reason, please let us know before you start working so that we can find another solution.

+**How to run the application:**

+1. Clone the repo
+1. Run `./gradlew bootRun` in the root directory
+1. You can find the service on the `http://localhost:8080/`